 - 10.1 Throughout the consultation process, the

 Steering Committee was struck by the

 consistency of comments and observations

 made by local residents and businesses about

 what makes Henley such a wonderful place to

 live and work.

-- 10.2 It seems that we are broadly all in agreement and this led the Steering Committee to seek to articulate a common vision for the parishes over the plan period: Land aspirations, whist not being formal policies, will provide assistance for the purposes of interpreting policies set out in this NDP.
+- 10.2 It seems that we are broadly all in agreement and this led the Steering Committee to seek to articulate a common vision for the parishes over the plan period.

 - 10.3 Our town aims to be a strong, inclusive and accessible community that supports the needs of new and existing businesses and residents of all ages.
 It wishes to utilise its unique landscape, history, leisure and tourism assets to offer a sustainable and thriving rural lifestyle for residents and visitors alike.

 - 10.4 That vision is going to be delivered through the application of five key objectives set out below.